-Dr. Walker has served on our Board of Directors since June 2013.
-Dr. Walker is the President, Chief Executive Officer, and a director at Aclaris Therapeutics, Inc., a publicly-traded dermatological drug development company.
-Dr. Walker is a board certified dermatologist and serial entrepreneur with over 18 years of experience in the biopharmaceutical industry.
-Prior to founding Aclaris Therapeutics, Inc. in 2012, he was co-founder, President and CEO of Vicept Therapeutics, Inc. (acquired by Allergan, Inc.) from 2009 to 2012.
-Dr. Walker has co-founded and led a number of life science companies: Octagon Research Solutions, Inc., a software and services provider to biopharmaceutical companies (acquired by Accenture plc); Trigenesis Therapeutics, Inc., a specialty dermatology company where he served as Chief Medical Officer (acquired by Dr. Reddy's Laboratories Ltd); Cutix Inc., a commercial dermatology company that markets PreSun®, a sunscreen brand acquired from Bristol-Myers Squibb Co.
-He began his pharmaceutical industry career at Johnson and Johnson, Inc. Dr. Walker currently is on the Board of Directors of Aclaris Therapeutics, Inc., Sebacia, Inc. and Follica, Inc. (Executive Chairman).
-Dr. Walker previously served on the Board of Directors for Octagon, a contract research organization.
-He is also on the Advisory Board of Flexible Medical Systems LLC, a privately held medical device company.
-Dr. Walker received his MBA from The Wharton School, University of Pennsylvania, his D.O. from Philadelphia College of Osteopathic Medicine and a B.A. in Biology from Lehigh University.
+51 Dr. Walker has served on our Board of Directors since June 2013.
+Dr. Walker is the President, Chief Executive Officer, and a director at Aclaris Therapeutics, Inc., a publicly-traded clinical-stage biopharmaceutical company focused on developing novel drug candidates for immuno-inflammatory.
+Dr. Walker is a board certified dermatologist and serial entrepreneur with over 22 years of experience in the biopharmaceutical and life science industries.
+Prior to founding Aclaris Therapeutics, Inc. in 2012, he was co-founder, President and CEO of Vicept Therapeutics, Inc. (acquired by Allergan, Inc.).
+Dr. Walker has cofounded and led a number of life science companies including: Octagon Research Solutions, Inc., a software and services provider to biopharmaceutical companies (acquired by Accenture plc); Trigenesis Therapeutics, Inc., a specialty dermatology company where he served as Chief Medical Officer (acquired by Dr. Reddy's Laboratories Ltd); Cutix Inc., a commercial dermatology company.
+He began his pharmaceutical industry career at Johnson and Johnson, Inc. He co-founded and served on the board of directors of the annual Dermatology Summit, Dermatology Innovation Forum, and Advancing Innovation in Dermatology.
+Dr. Walker is on the board of directors of Aclaris Therapeutics Inc., a publicly held biotechnology company, as well as Life Sciences Pennsylvania and several private companies.
+In 2016, Dr. Walker was awarded the Frank Baldino Bioscience CEO of the Year award and the Ernst & Young Entrepreneur of the Year Greater Philadelphia award.
+He is also a Fellow of the American Academy of Dermatology.
+Dr. Walker received his M.B.A. from The Wharton School, University of Pennsylvania, his D.O. from Philadelphia College of Osteopathic Medicine and a B.A. in Biology from Lehigh University.
 Dr. Walker's experience as a founder of two private pharmaceutical firms, strong background in clinical and product development in dermatology and other fields, and substantial knowledge of the pharmaceutical industry contributed to our conclusion that he should serve as a director of our company.